Producer, CBC Music

-Jesse Kinos-Goodin is a Toronto-based journalist and digital producer for q.
+Jesse Kinos-Goodin is a Toronto-based journalist and producer at CBC Music.
 He can be found on Twitter @JesseKG or email firstname.lastname@example.org

 Latest from Jesse Kinos-Goodin